-1. Slalom
+1. Slalom (2018)

 - a) The maximum size acceptable triangle is one with an inscribed circle diameter of 10cm.
 If the diameter is greater than 10cm, one vertex may be used if it agrees with an alignment sighting.
 For L class and lower, a two stations survey may be used.
 A visual check must be made confirming the straightness of the course.
 This also applies to the jump course. - The centreline is a line from the middle of the entry gates to the middle of the exit gates. - b) The surveying instrument must have an accuracy of 20 seconds or better. - c) All skier buoys and end gates must be measured (diameter and height) for record submission. - d) The ropes should be stretched by use in practice or on land against a fixed object to insure tightness of the splices before measurement.
-When used in practice, the ropes should be used in rotation to give them equal use. - e) Personal handles shall be measured by the dock starter under the responsibility of the Homologator, immediately before the skier skis.
+When used in practice, the ropes should be used in rotation to give them equal use. - e) Personal handles shall be measured by the dock starter under the responsibility of the Homologator, immediately after before the skier skis.
 Once the handle is measured it will remain in the custody of the tournament officials until it is used.
 The Chief Judge may require skier ropes and handles to be re-measured immediately after use.
-Should the handle be out of tolerance following a skier return to the dock, then it shall be retained by the tournament officials and retested after at least a one hour relaxation period.
-If the rope remains out of tolerance after the one hour period, the skier's performance in that round is disqualified.
+Should the handle be out of tolerance following a skier return to the dock, the skier's performance in that round is zero. then it shall be retained by the tournament officials and retested after at least a one-hour relaxation period.
+If the rope remains out of tolerance after the one-hour period, the skier's performance in that round is disqualified. - f) Buoys for major or titled tournaments should be new so the colors are distinct and clearly visible - g) The homologator should record static pictures of the slalom end course for later reference if required.

-2. Tricks
+2. Tricks (2018)

 - a) A video with a free running clock embedded on the screen with a display of at least.
-1 second resolution is recommended. - b) The audio on the Video Camera Recorder shall pick up the sound of the horn. - c) Tape format is to be VHS or electronically submitted as per Rule 16.07.
+1 second resolution is recommended. - b) The audio on the Video Camera Recorder shall pick up the sound of the horn. - c) Tape format is to be VHS or electronically Video file submitted as per Rule 16.07.

-3. Jump
+3. Jump (2018)

-- a) The jump course shall be checked by survey. - b) Personal handles shall be measured by the dock starter under the responsibility of the Homologator, immediately before the skier skis.
+- a) The jump course shall be checked by survey. - b) Personal handles shall be measured by the dock starter under the responsibility of the Homologator, immediately after before the skier skis.
+Once the handle is measured it will remain in the custody of the tournament officials until it is used.
 The Chief Judge may require skier ropes and handles to be re-measured immediately after use.
-Should the handle be out of tolerance following a skier's return to the dock, then it shall be retained by the tournament officials and retested after at least a one hour relaxation period.
+Should the handle be out of tolerance following a skier return to the dock, the skier's performance in that round is deleted. then it shall be retained by the tournament officials and retested after at least a one hour relaxation period.
 If the rope remains out of tolerance after the one hour period, the skier's performance in that round is disqualified. - c) Two test buoys must be placed at approximately 40m and 60m jump distances and their exact location as measured by survey and by the video jump system must be recorded on the dossier.
 The buoys must be independent of the video jump system (i.e. not used as reference buoys by the system). - d) The jump ramp must be waxed.
 The wax used must have been previously used and tested and found to be appropriate for the use.